jsndyks/veloclubdevis/README.md

 I am providing PDFs, which should give you the **vectors** - **please confirm that youre design folks can access the vectors!**

 In most cases the PRIMAL patterns are contained within the PDFs to show how things should fit, but you will need to do some work to get this right!
+You can see the PRIMAL patterns under some of the designs (hopefully you'll see the layters in the PDFs?).

 I have not added a long sleeved jersey - you will need to stick the separate sleeves to the shoulders!